-The Housing Element establishes programs such as density bonus incentives for larger units and self-help housing to meet the needs of the county's large households.
-The County has had Density Bonus in its code for years.
-It will be update as well to accurately reflect current State law.
+The Housing Element establishes programs such as density bonus incentives for larger units and selfhelp housing to meet the needs of the county's large households.
+The County has had a Density Bonus program in its code for years.
+It will be updated as well to accurately reflect current State law.